Metabolic dysfunction–associated steatotic liver disease: From diet

 According to the Asia-Pacific Working Group (APWG) on MASLD, overnutrition is a major factor of MASLD and MASH, particularly for lean MASLD.
 Diet composition and quantity, in particular omega-6 fatty acid and fructose, have important roles in disease progression from MASL to MASH and fibrosis.
 Choline deficiency can lead to the development of MASLD.

 Higher consumption of processed, red, and organ meats have been associated with higher risk of developing MASLD.
 Some research also suggests eggs are also associated with developing MASLD.
 On the other hand, studies have found healthful plant foods such as legumes and nuts, to be associated with a lower risk of developing MASLD.
 Two different studies have found healthy plant-based diets rich in healthy plant foods and low in animal foods to be associated with a lower risk of developing MASLD, even after adjusting for BMI.

 From lifestyle

 Habitual snoring may be a risk factor for MASLD.
 Severe snoring often signals the presence of obstructive sleep apnea (OSA), a much more serious breathing condition.
 Blockage or narrowing of the airways, even temporarily, can cause the body to experience lowered oxygen levels in the blood.
-This in turn may cause a variety of changes within the body such as tissue inflammation, increased insulin resistance, and liver injury.
+This, in turn, may cause a variety of changes within the body, such as tissue inflammation, increased insulin resistance, and liver injury.
 A prospective cohort study found the association between habitual snoring and MASLD development to be significant, and the trend was noted to be most prominent in lean individuals.

+Estrogen and menopause

+The liver is responsive to estrogen.
+Animal models of estrogen deficiency accumulate liver fat as well as inflammation and fibrosis.
+The protective effect of estrogen is the usual explanation to why women have a much lower incidence of MASLD than men, before menopause.
+On the other hand, women with an earlier age at menopause are at increased risk for MASLD, and post-menopausal women with MASLD are at greater risk to develop severe fibrosis.
+Studies of various forms of menopausal hormone replacement therapy as potential treatment for MASLD, have yielded conflicting results.